 Use these 5 buttons on the LDT ribbon in the order presented to leverage the automation.

-Get to Know the Base Learning Design Document First
+Get to Know the base Learning Design Document

 Smart User Tip

-Create a test learning design document to experience the automation and practice using it.
+Create a test document to experience the automation and practice using it.

 The other Learning Design Tool tutorials will help you learn how to use all of the LDT functions.